Heba-Rajab/Student-Timetable-System/README.md

 ## 👥 Team & Roles

-This project was a collaborative effort, with roles and responsibilities distributed as follows:
+This project was a collaborative effort.
+The roles were distributed as follows:

-- **Heba Ragab**: **Lead Developer & UI/UX Designer**
+- **Heba Ragab**: **Lead Developer & System Architect**
-  - *Led the end-to-end development, from conceptual design and UI implementation to core logic and complex problem-solving.*
+  - *Led the end-to-end development, from conceptual design to core logic and deployment oversight.*

 - **Lobna Hesham**: **Database Architect**
-  - *Designed and implemented the database schema using MS SQL Server Management Studio based on the project's data requirements.*
+  - *Designed and implemented the database schema using MS SQL Server.*

--- **Nermeen Saad**: **UI Developer & Deployment Specialist**
+- **Nermeen Saad**: **UI Developer & Deployment Specialist**
-  - *Developed the front-end and back-end for the "Data Management" and "Settings" pages, allowing administrators to manage core data and configure the server connection.*
+  - *Developed the "Data Management" and "Settings" pages and handled the final application deployment.*
-  - *Additionally, she was responsible for the final deployment, converting the Python source code into a standalone desktop application (executable).*

 ## 🛠️ Technologies Used